 After spotting the breach, the bank announced that it had “suspended online access to prevent further unauthorized entry” to affected accounts.

-According to the bank’s official breach notification, information accessed by hackers may include personal details such as names, mailing addresses, phone numbers, email address, as well as account data like account numbers, balances, and transaction histories.
+According to the bank’s official breach notification, information accessed by hackers may include personal details such as names, mailing addresses, phone numbers, email addresses, as well as account data like account numbers, balances, and transaction histories.

-How they Pulled it Off
+How They Pulled It Off

-Not surprisingly, initial post-mortems seemed to have identified the point of failure in HSBC’s data security as the ‘usual suspect’–credentials.
+Not surprisingly, initial post-mortems seemed to have identified the point of failure in HSBC’s data security as the ‘usual suspect’ – credentials.

-Expert analysis of incident concluded that the breach has all of the hallmarks of a “credential stuffing attack.
-Such attacks involve criminals taking usernames, passwords or other personal data that has been stolen or leaked and using bot armies to conduct mass attempts of logins on various sites.
+Expert analysis of the incident concluded that the breach has all of the hallmarks of a “credential stuffing attack.
+Such attacks involve criminals taking usernames, passwords, or other personal data that has been stolen or leaked and using bot armies to conduct mass attempts of logins on various sites.
 According to industry research, 80 percent of all login attempts in online retail over 2017 were conducted credential during stuffing campaigns.

 How a Credential Stuffing Attack Works

-To execute a stuffing attack, a cybercriminal requires a large quantity of spilled usernames and passwords from a website breach or password dump site.
+To execute a stuffing attack, a cybercriminal requires a large quantity of spilled usernames and passwords from a website breach or password dumpsite.

 “Passwords are like toothbrushes.
 They are best when new and should never be shared.”@nullcon

-The attacker uses a program called an account checker to test the stolen credentials against many websites, usually high value sites such as social media platforms or online marketplaces.
+The attacker uses a program called an account checker to test the stolen credentials against many websites, usually high-value sites such as social media platforms or online marketplaces.